LucasJezap/GraphAlgorithms/lab2/Readme.md

 # Laboratories 2
-In this lab, i wrote some ford-fulkerson algorithms (Edmonds-Karp) and used it to naively solve edge connectivity problem.
+In this lab, i wrote Ford-fulkerson algorithm (Edmonds-Karp) and used it to naively solve edge connectivity problem.
 Written in Python.